nixpulvis/nixpulvis.github.io/_ramblings/2018-10-15-building-a-shell-part-2.md

 A _script_ is, in general, some text which is _interpreted_ by a program on a computer.
 A _shell_, like the one we're building (or `bash`, `sh`, ...), is one such interpreter.
 You can pass a shell script to it and it will correctly execute the program.
-A POSIX shell program is typically just known as "shell script", though other types of shell scripts exist; like [fish][fish] scripts.
+A POSIX shell program is typically just known as a "shell script", though other types of shell scripts exist; like [fish][fish] scripts.
 For convenience, we'll simply refer to a POSIX compatible shell as `sh`.

 The first implementation of `sh` was by Ken Thompson around 1971, which is why you may also hear this refered to as a Thompson shell.
 The next major development was in 1979 with the Bourne shell, also known as `sh`, which was a rewrite by Stephen Bourne at Bell Labs.
 The most commmon shell these days is `bash`, which stands for Bourne-Again shell.

 Now finally, for sum Rust code...